ViktorSenyk/google-calendar-react-project/README.md

 # Project: Google calendar

+( This is a React project bootstrapped with create-react-app )

 ### [Site link](https://charming-kelpie-93dc16.netlify.app/)

-Layout supports desktop (up-to-1920) version
+Layout support desktop (up-to-1920) version

 ### The tech stack is: